German police: Several killed in knife attack in Wuerzburg

 Published

-German police say several people have been killed and others injured in a knife attack on Friday.Full Article
+German police say several people have been killed and others injured in a knife attack on Friday in the Bavarian town of Wuerzburg,Full Article

 Published

-German police say several people have been killed and others injured in a knife attack on Friday.Full Article
+German police say several people have been killed and others injured in a knife attack on Friday in the Bavarian town of Wuerzburg,Full Article

-A man armed with a long knife killed three people and injured several others, some seriously, in the southern city of Wuerzburg..

 A man armed with a large knife has killed three people and injured several others in the city of Wurzburg before being shot by..